Occupational hearing loss: Engineering controls

 Engineering controls is the next highest in the hierarchy of risk reduction methods when elimination and substitution of the hazard are not possible.
 These types of controls typically involve making changes in equipment or other changes to minimize the level of noise that reaches a worker's ear.
 They may also involve measures such as barriers between the worker and the source of the noise, mufflers, regular maintenance of the machinery, or substituting quieter equipment.

 The OSHA Technical Manual (OTM) on noise provides technical information about workplace hazards and controls to OSHA's Compliance Safety and Health Officers (CSHOs).
 The content of the OTM is based on currently available research publications, OSHA standards, and consensus standards.
 The OTM is available to the public for use by other health and safety professionals, employers, and anyone involved in developing or implementing an effective workplace safety and health program.

-Examples of noise control strategies adopted in the workplace can be seen among the winners of the Safe-in-Sound Excellence in Hearing Loss Prevention Awards.

 Administrative controls

 Administrative control, behind engineering control, is the next best form of prevention of noise exposure.
 They can either reduce the exposure to noise, or reduce the decibel level of the noise itself.
 Limiting the amount of time a worker is allowed to be around an unsafe level of noise exposure, and creating procedures for operation of equipment that could produce harmful levels of noise are both examples of administrative controls.